AaltoGIS/QGIS-tutorials/source/lessons/2-gpkg-management.rst

 .. admonition:: Check the version

-   *Be sure that you are using the last version of this document at the bottom-left part of this page*
+   *Force cache refresh of this page with Ctrl+F5 to have the most update version of the tutorial*

 .. raw:: html